Dear Design Doctor,

 If you want to find out how to calculate your own cost price, and from that the trade/wholesale price and retail price then click here.

-• 15% goes to business rates and rent/mortgage
+- 15% goes on business rates and rent/mortgage

-So, no: shops and galleries aren’t raking it in!
-They do need to add this commission to make sure that they cover their high (overhead) costs!
+Leaving less than 5% profit!
+So no, shops and galleries aren’t raking it in!
+They need to add this commission to make sure that they cover their high (overhead) costs!

-What to do if you are too expensive to sell to shops and galleries?
+What if you are too expensive to sell to shops and galleries?

-Don’t make the mistake to undercut your potential stockists and sell your products at a rate far below that they have to charge to cover their costs!
+Don’t make the mistake of undercutting your stockists by selling your products at a rate far below what they have to charge to cover their costs!
 It’s the quickest way to being thrown out by your gallery or shop.
-Read this gallery’s perspective of what happened when a jeweller undercut her.
+Read this gallery’s perspective on what happened when a jeweller undercut her.

-It is actually one of the major challenges for many new creatives to start selling wholesale because of this impact of the retailer’s markup.
-My advice often is that as a new maker you’ll need to focus in the first 2-3 years mostly on selling direct to consumers rather than to retailers.
-Build your profile and credibility, create a brand, and focus on selling at hand-picked events that are right for you and build an online presence, driving traffic to your website through regular emails and social media.
+This impact of a retailer’s markup, is actually one of the major challenges for many new creatives when starting to sell wholesale.
+My advice is that as a new maker you’ll need to focus in the first 2-3 years mostly on selling direct to consumers rather than to retailers.
+Build your profile and credibility, create a brand, and focus on selling at hand-picked events that are right for you.
+Build an online presence, drive traffic to your website through regular emails and social media.
 Learn at a smaller scale with consumers first before going to potential stockists.
-And yes, that might be harder work but it will pay off.
+That might mean a lot of work, but it will pay off.

-You might consider selling to some shops that would give you increased profile for a lower profit margin for yourself, or you might consider selling only certain products for wholesale to begin with – if this makes financial sense and you use this as an investment in the future.
-But this is not a long term option!
+You might consider selling to some shops that would give you increased profile for a lower profit margin for yourself, or you might consider selling only certain products for wholesale to begin with.
+Only do this if it makes financial sense and you use this as an investment in the future.
+This should not be a long term option!

-And as you are working in textiles you also might want to consider approaching interior designers as trade clients.
+And as you are working in textiles, you might want to consider approaching interior designers as trade clients.
 They often work with embroidery designers like you but they would charge a lower commission rate than a retailer has to charge.
-If you build up a good reputation and approach them directly you can really increase your trade orders!
+If you build up a good reputation and approach them directly you can potentially really increase your trade orders!

-Don’t despair – Your time will come, and you will learn potentially loads from the feedback you get from consumers!
+Don’t despair – your time will come, and you will learn lots from the feedback you get from your direct consumers!

 Avoid these common newbie retail pricing mistakes

-If you don’t then you will simply not be able to sell to retailers, and also it will really show that you don’t understand how business is done, which will damage your potential reputation and credibility.
+If you don’t, then you will simply not be able to sell to retailers, and it will really show that you don’t understand how business is done, which will damage your reputation and credibility.

-Recently I noticed a new designer who I had been working with at Top Drawer, the giftware & jewellery trade show, who had a price list with a wholesale price of £60 and a RRP of £90.
+Recently, I noticed a new designer who I had been working with at Top Drawer, the giftware & jewellery trade show, who had a price list with a wholesale price of £60 and a RRP of £90.
 Any retailer would have known straight away that she didn’t know how these margins work, and would not have bought from her.
-Very damaging for her reputation.
+Potentially very damaging for her reputation.

 Be aware that you can’t dictate what the retailer will charge.